wfdb/wfdb-spec/spec/HEADERS.md

     This field is surrounded by parentheses: '()', and is not separated from the previous field by whitespace.
 - **Units** [optional]:
-  - A character string without embedded whitespace that specifies the type of physical unit.
-If the units field is absent, the physical unit may be assumed to be one millivolt.
+  - A character string without embedded whitespace or ASCII control characters, that specifies the type of physical unit.
+If this field is absent, the physical unit may be assumed to be one millivolt.
   - This field can be present only if the ADC gain is also present.
 It follows the baseline field if that field is present, or the gain field if the baseline field is absent.
 This field is separated